Lasik Eye Surgery

 Who Is a Good Candidate For Lasik?

-If you are considering getting Lasik surgery, your eye doctor would first need to make sure that you are a good candidate.
+If you are considering getting Lasik surgery, your eye doctor needs to make sure that you are a good candidate.
 Exams are performed ahead of time to make sure that your eyes are right for the procedure.
 A few things the eye doctor will look for include:

 Preparing For Lasik Surgery